syncfusion-content/flutter-docs/Flutter/installation-and-upgrade/Install-using-the-Offline-Installer.md

 ## Installing with UI

-The steps below show how to install the Essential Studio Flutter platform.
+The steps below show how to install the Essential Studio Flutter product.

-1. Open the Syncfusion Flutter platform offline installer file from downloaded location by double-clicking it.
+1. Open the Syncfusion Flutter offline installer file from downloaded location by double-clicking it.
 The Installer Wizard automatically opens and extracts the package

     ![Installer extraction wizard](Platform_images/Step-by-Step-Installation_img1.png)